MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/overview.md

 - [Web apps](node-sdk-azure-web-apps-samples.md)
 - [SQL Database](node-sdk-azure-sql-database-samples.md)

-A [reference](https://docs.microsoft.com/nodejs/api) is available for all packages in both the service and management libraries.
+A [reference](https://docs.microsoft.com/nodejs/api) is available for all packages in both the service and management modules.
 New features, breaking changes, and migration instructions from previous versions are available in the [release notes](node-sdk-azure-release-notes.md).